souzafcharles/Java-Spring-React-Fullstack/Backend/digitalMenu/README.md

 - **Record Declaration:**
     - Create the `FoodResponseDTO` as a `record` class to represent a simplified data structure for `responses`;
 - **Attribute Definition:**
-    - Define the attributes `id`, `title`, `price`, and `imgUri` directly in the record's header to make them immutable and automatically provide accessor methods;
+    - Define the attributes `id`, `title`, `price`, and `image` directly in the record's header to make them immutable and automatically provide accessor methods;
 - **Entity-based Constructor:**
     - Implement a custom constructor that accepts a `Food` entity object as an argument;
     - Extract and map values from the `Food` entity to initialise the `FoodResponseDTO` attributes.